 Mink are larger than Stoats or Weasels and are very dark grey-black in colour.
 They are often mistaken for otters, but they are half the size and are ruthless killers.
 They can readily chew through wire and even through live electric fencing.
 Their eradication from an area is a problem that needs to be dealt with by specialists.

-How do I stop them from getting into my hens?
+How do I stop Mink, and Stoats from getting at my hens?

 Is there a live trap for stopping them?

 Fenn traps are recommended for catching stoats, mink or weasels.
 Check for any local council regulations.
 Care must always be taken when setting them up as they can be dangerous.
 Once a mink has been caught it is illegal to release it back into the wild.
 The best answer is to phone your local authority.